 d) Commercial or government sales

-This solution can be used only for sales to commercial clients or government agencies in the USA or Canada.
+This solution can be used only for sales to commercial clients or government agencies in the US or Canada.
 It cannot be used for transactions where the customer is overseas.

 e) Must meet minimum order size

 Each individual order you want to finance must be for at least $100,000.
 Unfortunately, we are unable to finance smaller orders.
-This is due to the amount of work processing and managing each order requires.
+This limitation is due to the amount of work required to process and manage each order.

 Purchase order financing cannot be used on so-called “guaranteed sales.”
 The term “guaranteed sale” is typically misunderstood by small business owners.
 It allows buyers – your clients – to return any unsold product for a refund.